AdobeDocs/learning-manager.en/help/migrated/api-changes-alm.md

 ---
-description: API changes in ALM
+description: This document describes the various API changes for every update in Adobe Learning Manager.
 jcr-language: en_us
-title: API changes in April release
+title: API changes in Adobe Learning Manager
 ---

 # API changes in the April 2026 release